The Chambolle--Pock method converges weakly with $\theta>1/2$ and $\tau \sigma \|L\|^2<4/(1+2\theta)$: Preliminaries

 \section{Preliminaries}

 Throughout this paper, \(\PrimS\) and \(\DualS\) denote real Hilbert spaces.
-All norms $\norm{\cdot}$ are canonical norms where the inner-product will be clear from the context.
+All norms $\norm{\cdot}$ are canonical norms where the inner product will be clear from the context.
 Suppose that \(f\colon \PrimS \to \RealExt\) is a proper, convex, and lower semicontinuous function.
 The \emph{subdifferential} of \(f\) at a point \(x\in \PrimS\) is defined as

 The \emph{proximal point} of $f$ at \(x \in \PrimS\) with \emph{step size} \(\tau > 0\) is given by

 which is uniquely defined.
 If $x,p\in\PrimS$, we have from \cite[Section~24.1]{Bauschke_Combettes_2017} that